catran04/getting_number_unique_users/README.md

   - you can custom options;

 ### Options by default
-- if options by default when using UserDaoInMemory.
+- if options by default when using SQLiteUserDao.
-- Creating and store data into application.
-- length of data = 10000
 - host of rest api - localhost
 - port of rest api - 9080